signalshore/signalshore.github.io/content/2019-02-24-Sandakphu-Trek.md

 However for this trek I needed to buy some rather expensive equipment.
 I needed to buy one rucksack, and some clothing for the low temperature and shoes.
 The clothing was most important.
-I did not want to buy something too expensive and too specialized that would be of no use otherwise.
+I did not want to buy something too expensive and too specialized for the trek.
+I wanted something more versatile.

-Buying the rucksack was kinda easy.
+Buying the rucksack was easy.
 I bought a 60L pack.
-I really wanted to buy a 70L one but with my history of efficient packing (this one time I had 30 days worth of stuff in a 30L bag along with my work laptop), the 60L one seemed perfect.
+I really wanted to buy a 70L but realized that it would be too much.

 Buying the clothing was more fun!
 When you are selecting clothing for treks, you want to be as efficient as possible because everything you own, you have to carry it yourself.
-Furthermore, you want to use layering to protect yourself.
+One of the techniques is to use layering.
 There are plenty of good websites online that talk about layering (fyi. the layering information on IndiaHikes site is shit and absolutely not reliable).

-The layering can be quite complicated but ultimately it boils down to minimizing loss of heat (clothes do not generate heat, instead they keep you warm by minimizing heat loss).
-So I bought two polyester base layers and one hollow-fill jacket from decathlon.
+The layering can be quite complicated but ultimately it boils down to minimizing the loss of heat (clothes do not generate heat, instead they keep you warm by minimizing heat loss).
+So tl;dr I bought two polyester base layers and one hollow-fill jacket from decathlon.
 The hollow-fill jacket was good enough for heat but under certain extreme windy conditions I did find it a bit too cold as it is not completely wind-proof.
 But it was good enough for this trek.

 For shoes I decided to rent a pair from IndiaHikes.